mrozk/spring-data-aerospike/README.md

 * Get involved with the Spring community on Stackoverflow and help out on the [spring-data-aerospike](https://stackoverflow.com/questions/tagged/spring-data-aerospike) tag by responding to questions and joining the debate.
 * Create [Github issue](https://github.com/aerospike-community/spring-data-aerospike/issues) for bugs and new features and comment and vote on the ones that you are interested in.
 * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](https://help.github.com/forking/).
 If you want to contribute code this way, please reference a Github ticket as well covering the specific issue you are addressing.
-* Watch for upcoming articles by [subscribing](https://dev.to/aerospike) to Aerospike Blog.
+* Watch for upcoming articles by [subscribing](https://www.aerospike.com/forms/subscribe-the-aerospike-standup/) to Aerospike Standup.